mandober/bing-bash/README.md

 ### Conventions
+Positional parameters are divided into options and parameters (non-options).
+Options are further divided into: flags (options without arguments), options that have an optional argument and options that have required argument.
+Options are also divided into short (-o) and long options (--long-option).

+Parameters can be explicitly separated from options by using '--', as in: func -oARG --long-option ARG -- PARAMS in which case everything after '--' is treated as a parameter, even if it starts with a '-' or '--'.

+Order of options and parameters is not important, unless specifically noted or when using '--' to explicitly separate them.
+If the same option is repeated, the latter will overshadow the former.
+If non-existent option is supplied, it will be discarded.

+**Short options**
+A short option begins with a dash (-) followed by a single character.
+* If the option has NO ARGUMENTS it is called a simple option or a flag: -x
+* If the option has a REQUIRED argument it may be written:
+  - directly after the option character (-rreq)
+  - as the next parameter (-r req)
+* If the option has an OPTIONAL ARGUMENT, it must be written:
+  - directly after the option character (-rreq)
+* It is possible to specify several short options after one '-', as long as all (except possibly the last) options are flags: -xyz, -xyzr req

+**Long Options**
+A long option normally begins with '--' followed by the long option name.
+* If the option has a REQUIRED argument, it may be written:
+  - directly after option name: --optionREQUIRED
+  - after the equal sign: --option=REQUIRED
+  - as the next argument: --option REQUIRED
+* If the option has an OPTIONAL argument, it must be written:
+  - directly after option name: --optionOPTIONAL
+  - after the equal sign: --option=OPTIONAL
+* Long options may be ABBREVIATED, as long as the abbreviation is not
+  ambiguous: --long (instead of --long-option).

+**Parameters (non-options)**
 A parameter to a function can be passed by name or by value.
 * Array variables are always passed by name (without $).
 * Scalar variables can be passed by name (without $) or by value (with $, as usual).